vscoding1988/tutorials/ops/azure/terraform/move/README.md

 terraform init
 terraform plan
 ```
-after plan you will get `Plan: 2 to add, 0 to change, 2 to destroy.`
+Plan you will show us `Plan: 2 to add, 0 to change, 2 to destroy.`
 ## Move
 So that terraform can recognize our storage accounts as the same in split modules we need to move them in state file.
 For that we have the terraform command [mv](https://www.terraform.io/docs/cli/commands/state/mv.html).
 It can be used
 for renaming or moving of resources.
+We will need to define the full path of the resource, we want to move.
+The full path is build by: `<modulePrefix>.<moduleName>.<resourceType>.<resourceName>`.
+If your resource is not inside a module,
+you can just use `<resourceType>.<resourceName>` as path.
+By following the rule we get `module.composed_module.azurerm_storage_account.st_1`
+as source path for first storage account and `module.split_module_1.azurerm_storage_account.st_1` as target path.

 ```shell
 # Lets move both accounts to their new module, after each execution you should get `Successfully moved 1 object(s).`